ventoh/pmbox/README.md

 Apart from ProcessMaker, PMBox installs git and PHPMyAdmin as additional tools, so it's ready for plugin development and testing.

+Updated to processmaker community 3.3.0 with  php 5.6 and mysql 5.6

 ### Works on any major OS
 From Windows to Linux and Mac OS X, PMBox works without any extra requirements or configuration hassles.